GoogleCloudPlatform/datashare-toolkit/ingestion/processUpload/README.md

 unit_of_measurement
 ```

-Hence, ```DS.EXAMPLE```'s schema is inferred at runtime by the
+Hence, ```DS.EXAMPLE```'s  ultimate schema is inferred at runtime by the
 contents of ```EXAMPLE.transform.sql``` and not explicitly as it is
 for the temporary table staging the CSV file.

-The configuration files are placed in the
+Configuration files are placed in the
 ```gs:.//example-bucket/bqds``` subdirectory of the source
 bucket.
 They are recognized by the Cloud Function as special, so it won't treat them as normal data files to process.
 They can be copied to the source bucket with this command: